fenago/ml-scikit-keras-tensorflow/labs/lab_3.md

 =====

 In[]{#idm45728488574312}[]{#idm45728488573304}[]{#idm45728488572360}
-this chapter we will be using the MNIST dataset, which is a set of 70,000 small images of digits handwritten by high school students and employees of the US Census Bureau.
+this lab we will be using the MNIST dataset, which is a set of 70,000 small images of digits handwritten by high school students and employees of the US Census Bureau.
 Each image is labeled with the digit it represents.
 This set has been studied so much that it is often called